Health Care Worker Shortage

 Yet New Mexico is one of only five states that has joined two or fewer interstate compacts.
 By contrast, our closest neighbors have adopted five or more interstate compacts—Arizona: six; Colorado: ten; Oklahoma: eight; Utah: nine; and Texas: five.

-Senate Bill 176 would cap attorney’s fees in medical malpractice attorney lawsuits, end lump-sum payouts from the Patient Compensation Fund (PCF), and send the majority of any punitive damages awarded in a medical malpractice cases to a new fund designed to improve patient safety.
+Senate Bill 176 proposed to cap attorney’s fees in medical malpractice attorney lawsuits, end lump-sum payouts from the Patient Compensation Fund (PCF), and send the majority of any punitive damages awarded in a medical malpractice cases to a new fund designed to improve patient safety.

 New Mexico currently has the second highest rate of medical malpractice lawsuits of any state in the U.S., as well as unlimited punitive damages.
 Medical malpractice insurance premiums are about twice as high in New Mexico as in other states in our region, and they continue to rise rapidly.